Car loans interest rate comparison

 New cars

-Newer cars are deemed to be a lower risk and so you may be able to receive more competitive interest rates if you want to purchase a new car.
-The vehicle is likely to retain most of its value for the majority of the loan term, and because it is used as collateral security, it's in the lender's best interests if the car has a chance of selling for a good price.
+You may be able to get more competitive interest rates if you're buying a new car as they're deemed lower risk.
+The vehicle is likely to retain most of its value for the majority of the loan term and, because it's used as collateral security, it's in the lender's best interests if the car has a chance of selling for a good price.

-Lenders may consider any car under 2 years old to still be a new car, so be sure to check the terms and conditions of several loans.
+Lenders may consider any car under 2 years old to still be a new car, but be sure to check the terms and conditions.
 It may also be dependent on the number of kilometres displayed on the odometer.

 New car loans